Jan 14, 2023

 So it exists, it's clickable.

-So why are we doing this so that when we want to put this in the menu, we could take this URL, we're going to just take the bit after your domain name, so slash hot slash, we're gonna come back here and we're going to go to the Web Pages menu, we're going to go to storefront and then web pages, we're going to create another web page.
+So why are we doing this so that when we want to put this in the menu, we could take this URL, we're going to just take the bit after your domain name, so slash hot slash, we're gonna come back here and we're going to go to the Web Pages menu, we're going to go to the storefront and then web pages, we're going to create another web page?

 But we're going to instead of using the WYSIWYG to type some stuff in we're going to say, link it to another website.